It’s Christmas Time!

 Kathy Kampa is a passionate educator of young learners.
 She seeks to nurture children’s imaginations and spark creativity through fun and engaging activities.
 Kathy believes that music and movement should be a part of every young child’s learning.

-Kathy is the co-author of Magic Time, Everybody Up, Oxford Discover (ELTon winner), and Beehive (published by Oxford University Press).
-She has been teaching young learners in Tokyo, Japan for over 30 years.
+Kathy is the co-author of Magic Time, Everybody Up, Oxford Discover (ELTon winner), Beehive/Buzz and Blue Dot(published by Oxford University Press).
+She has taught young learners in Tokyo, Japan for over 30 years.
 Kathy has composed educational music for Tokyo Shoseki and recorded songs for Learning World.
 She is active as a teacher trainer, inspiring teachers around the world.
-Kathy and her husband have currently returned to her home state of Minnesota in the US.
+Kathy and her husband are working in Minnesota.

 Featured